fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 It is also common that a code reviewer finds that I may have missunderstood the acceptance criteria for the work I am doing and that my whole implementation is wrong.
-It is not fun to be in that situation but I hope it proves that automated tests can prove that the thing I did is working as expected.
+It is not fun to be in that situation but I hope it shows that automated tests can prove that the thing I did is working as expected.
 It can not prove that the thing I did is the right thing.